Jac0912/Note/Toefl/sentence.md

 	- It is universally accepted that + 句子
 		- It is universally accepted that reading is one of the most effective ways to acquire knowledge.
 		- It is universally accepted that protecting the environment is everyone's responsibility.
+	- A growing number of people tend to believe that + 句子
+		- A growing number of people tend to believe that working from can improve work efficiency.
+		- A growing number of people tend to believe that healthy eating is more important than fast food.
+	- Some people argue that + 句子 + , whereas others hold the opposite opinion and + ...
+		- Some people argue that technological advancements have made life easier, whereas others hold the opposite opinion and believe that people have become more dependent on electronic devices.
 5. 假设、条件
 	- If it were not for + 名词/代词 + , + 句子
 		- If it were not for internet, accessing information **would** become much more difficult.